Glowing0rb/discord-bot-ilaris/README.md

 You can use comparison operators (>, >=, <, <=, ==) to automatically do skills checks, against fixed values as well as other rolls.

 e.g. `i + 8 >= 16` or `i + 12 >= i + 10`

+## Game Master (GM) Commands

+* `gm register` registers the user as GM for the current channel and sets the channel active for the gm.
+* `gm activate` sets the current channel as active for the gm.
+* `gm` displays the GM of the current channel

+**Each channel can only have one GM, each GM can only have one active channel**

+If a GM rolls dice on a channel that is not their active channel )e.g. via direct messaging or a second channel), the bot will post a notification on the active channel "The GM is rolling dice in secret".
+This helps to emulate the tension for the players when the GM would roll behind his screen on a real table.